faryabiLab/dockerize-workflows/docs/USAGE.md

 This will create a `samplesheet.tsv` in your current working directory.

+### Bam
+Use `utils/make_bam_samplesheet.tsv` to make a samplesheet for bam files.
+This is used in the peak-calling workflow.
 ## Reference Genome
 The workflow input requires that the directory holding reference genome index files be zipped.
 This can be done with the script:
 ```